Arizona Wildcats commit Zeke Nnaji finalist for Minnesota Mr. Basketball award

 Arizona commit Zeke Nnaji is a finalist for Minnesota's Mr. Basketball award as he leads Hopkins High School toward the state tournament.

-Nnaji is averaging 24.6 points and 9.0 rebounds for the Royals, while another finalist, five star forward Matthew Hurt of Rochester John Marshall, has been leading the state in scoring at 36.7 points.
+Nnaji is averaging 24.6 points and nine rebounds for the Royals, while another finalist, five star forward Matthew Hurt of Rochester John Marshall, has been leading the state in scoring at 36.7 points.

 Hopkins will face St. Louis Park on Friday.